 14.21 includes an example of adjusting scaling factors to ensure compliance with the floor.

 The base scaling factors and generation plant types are set out in the Security Standard.
 These may be reviewed from time to time.
-The latest version will be used in the calculation of TNUoS tariffs and is published in the Statement of Use of System Chargesper paragraph
+The latest version will be used in the calculation of TNUoS tariffs and is published in the Statement of Use of System Charges

+For the purposes of multi technology Power Station charging, “technology type” shall categorise a generator as either Conventional Carbon, Conventional Low Carbon, or Intermittent as per the table above.
+Technology type may include more than one generation plant type

+For a multi technology Power Station, the technology type assigned to each BM Unit will be based on the category as contained in the relevant Bilateral Connection Agreement or Bilateral Embedded Generation Agreement.

+A single technology Power Station utilises one technology type to produce electricity

+A multi technology Power Station utilises more than one technology type to produce electricity.
+Nodal generation for a multi technology Power Station uses MTEC, MTECP and MTECN as described in 14.18.7

+In the event that a multi technology Power Station does not have appropriate metering, refer to further guidance made available.
+Further guidance made available from The Company from time to time will provide further detail on treatment of multi technology Power Stations.
+Where inconsistencies or conflicts exist between the CUSC and that guidance, the CUSC shall take precedence.

 The Company will categorise plant based on the categorisations described in the Security Standard.
-Peaking plant will include oil and OCGT technologies and Other (Conv.) represents all remaining conventional plant not explicitly stated elsewhere in the table In the event that a power station is made up of more than one technology type, the type of the higher Transmission Entry Capacity (TEC) would apply.
+Peaking plant will include oil and OCGT technologies and Other (Conv.) represents all remaining conventional plant not explicitly stated elsewhere in the table

 Nodal net demand data for the transport model will be based upon the GSP net demand that Users have forecast to occur at the time of Annual Average Cold Spell (ACS) Demand for year "t" in the April Electricity Ten Year Statement (ETYS) for year "t-1" plus updates to the October of year "t-1".